maxemerling/COVID_CT/README.md

 ## Modeling CT Scan Tests
 In the hopes of attaining values for the specificity and sensitivity of a CT-Scan test (and validating the source liked below), I'm attempting to train a baseline model for detecting COVID-19 pneumonia.
 To get a baseline for this type of classificiation, I'm first training a model to simply distinguish between healthy chest X-rays and those with pneumonia (both viral and bacterial).
-This dataset is linked below.
 For the sake of efficiency, I'm starting with a SqueezeNet implementation in Keras (keras_squeezenet.py), based directly on the SqueezeNet paper.
 I'll compare the results of randomizing weights and transfer learning with imagenet weights.

 SqueezeNet Original Paper: